Rosewood-Development/RoseWiki/docs/RoseLoot/item-meta.md

 The `level` value is the enchantment table equivalent of the enchantments that will be put onto the item.  `treasure` determines if enchantments such as `mending` can be applied to the item.

 #### Random Enchantment
-This differs from the above section as this only applies a single enchantment with a randomly chosen level.
+This differs from the above section as this only applies one or more enchantments with a randomly chosen level.
+To apply multiple enchantments, you can set `random-enchantments-amount` to something higher than 1, this value is optional.
 If you set `random-enchantments: []` it will pick from every applicable enchantment for the item.
+Enchantments exclusive with others or enchantments that aren't applicable for the item being enchanted will not be applied.
 ```yaml
 type: ENTITY
 overwrite-existing: none